aka: The Frizzle

 - There is a character called Hoid that shows up in all Brandon Sanderson's adult fiction (which are all in the same verse.
 The only things we know are that it's the same person every time, he can hop from world to world by some unknown means, and that he's apparently immortal (seeing as the books he's appeared in take place over a 500 year or thereabouts time span according to Word of God) He frequently acts odd but seems to have a homing instinct for significant events and people, even if those people don't really understand their own significance.
 He has some skill with a type of magic called Lightweaving, which is talked about in one of Brandon Sanderson's unpublished works, Dragonsteel (or the Liar of Partinel).
 The magic involves, among other things, illusions.
 He may well be one of the oldest living things in the universe, given that he was there at the shattering of Adonalsium.

 - The possibility that the trope namer for The Wonka — Willy Wonka from Charlie and the Chocolate Factory — might be a Time Lord is one of the Grand Unifying Guesses.
 Absolutely no backstory is given for him in the original novel and its sequel, leaving the reader only with this extraordinary gentleman who has not only become a Living Legend for the Impossibly Delicious Food his factory produces, but employs a race of doll-sized people as his workforce, has a glass elevator that doubles as a functioning spacecraft, and has invented such wonders as a fountain-of-youth pill and its aging counterpart...among other things.
-To date, only one major adaptation — the 2005 film — has attempted to give him a detailed backstory, and even then it only goes so far to explain the wonders he's created.
-The 2013 stage musical suggests only that he was, once upon a time, as ordinary as anyone else — save for a highly active, eccentric imagination and a burning desire to make his visions manifest.
+To date, only one major adaptation (the 2005 film) has attempted to give him a detailed backstory, and even then it only goes so far to explain the wonders he's created.
+The 2013 stage musical has him only say this much:

 Live Action TV